 Oil Coming Out of Exhaust And 5 Ways to Troubleshoot

-Fuel system issues comprise of nearly 70,000 common car problems reported to U.S. Department of Transportation for cars manufactured from 1996 to 2019, making it the 7th most common car problem area.
-One day you might find yourself confused finding oil coming out of exhaust pipe.
-Fearing this is a big deal, you jump right at checking your car’s exhaust pipe and find nothing.
-So what is really the problem?
+Fuel system issues comprise nearly 70,000 common car problems reported to the U.S. Department of Transportation for cars manufactured from 1996 to 2019, making it the 7th most common car problem area.
+One day you might find yourself confused about finding oil coming out of exhaust.

 How to Troubleshoot the Problem of Oil Coming Out of Exhaust

-Don’t panic when you found oil coming out of exhaust.
+Don’t panic when you find oil coming out of exhaust.
 There are several ways to diagnose this problem and reach for a solution.
-And in this article, we will even give you 5 solutions!
+And in this article, we will even give you 7 solutions!
 Let’s discuss some common ways to pinpoint the troubling component.

 Examine The End of Exhaust Pipe

-But worry not, driver can fix this issue very easy.
-All you need to do is wearing a glove and running a finger on the inside of the pipe to see if there’s soot.
+But worry not, drivers can fix this issue very easily.
+All you need to do is wear a glove and run a finger on the inside of the pipe to see if there’s soot.

 Congested PVC Valve

-As we all know, internal engine gases travel to the combustion chambers through the PVC valve.
+As we all know, internal engine gasses travel to the combustion chambers through the PVC valve.
 When it’s clogged, the growing amount of gas volume creates pressure on the engine.
-This will forces the oil to pass several seals and into the exhaust pipe.
+This will force the oil to pass several seals and into the exhaust pipe.

-The warning signs for this kind of oil coming out of exhaust problem are bluish smoke and oil-smeared spark plugs.
-In order to fix this, car owners can replace the valve.
+The warning signs for oil coming out of exhaust problems are bluish smoke and oil-smeared spark plugs.
+To fix this, car owners can replace the valve.
 This is an easy solution to address the problem.